andreiapostoae/dota2-predictor/README.md

 1. Download the [zip file](https://github.com/andreiapostoae/dota2-predictor/archive/master.zip) of this repository and unzip it.
 2. Install [Anaconda with Python 2.7](https://www.continuum.io/downloads) in order to have the packages mentioned in the requirements.txt already installed, without you having to manually do it.
+3. Double-click basic_gui.py, open with *C:\Users\your_user\Anaconda2\python.exe*, check "Always use this app to open .py files".
+You will not get prompted when you run it again.
+If nothing happened, go to step 4.
-3. Run Anaconda Command Prompt.
+4. Run Anaconda Prompt.
-4. Navigate to the folder where you unzipped and run the GUI script.
+5. Navigate to the folder where you unzipped and run the GUI script.
 ```bash
 cd C:\Users\Apo\Desktop\dota2-predictor
 python basic_gui.py